Eschatologue/CM_wiki/docs/class/artificer/alchemist.md

 ### Level 3: Tool Proficiency

-When you adopt this specialization, you gain proficiency with alchemist's supplies.
+When you adopt this specialization, you gain proficiency with Alchemist's Supplies.
 If you already have this proficiency, you gain proficiency with one other type of artisan's tools of your choice.

 ### Level 3: Alchemist Spells